Skip to main content

 The council took two votes on I-77 South Monday.
 The first was a non-binding resolution that calls for an independent third-party reevaluation of the corridor and asks NCDOT to pause the draft RFP for toll-lane development until those findings are in.
 It passed near-unanimously.
 Council Member Renée Johnson cast the only no vote.

-For uptown readers, the takeaway is the gap between what Owens described from the dais and what the council voted to do.
-The resolution does not compel NCDOT to do anything.
-The rescission would have directed the city's representative on the Charlotte Regional Transportation Planning Organization to seek removal of the P3 approval.
-Council Members Ed Driggs and Malcolm Graham, who supported the resolution but opposed rescission, argued that pulling out of the P3 would forfeit $600 million in committed state funding and the broader NCDOT relationship Charlotte needs on other state-road projects.
-The council put the position on the record.
-It did not take the action.
+For uptown readers, the takeaway is that the council did more than register an opinion.
+The resolution does not compel NCDOT to do anything, but the rescission carries weight, because it directs the city's representative on the Charlotte Regional Transportation Planning Organization to seek removal of the P3 approval.
+Council Members Ed Driggs and Malcolm Graham, who supported the resolution but opposed rescission, argued that pulling out of the P3 would forfeit $600 million in committed state funding, and the broader NCDOT relationship Charlotte needs on other state-road projects.
+The council took both steps: it put the position on the record, and it took the action.

 The same night, the council unanimously scheduled a 150-day data center moratorium, the second time in two weeks this body has pushed back on growth assumptions it once accepted without question.
 The next I-77 conversation on the council's calendar is an interchange feasibility presentation Thursday.
 Council Member Victoria Watlington brings an independent evaluation from UNC Charlotte researchers to the transportation committee in early June, before the budget vote.